 Serious burns are some of the most painful injuries that anyone can have.
 In addition to being painful, severe burns are dangerous due to the threat of difficult-to-resolve infections.
 Although many burn victims can overcome and heal with proper medical care, the injury will usually leave behind disfiguring scars and painful nerve damage.

 Recovery following a burn injury largely depends on the severity of the burn.
 Here’s how burns are categorized according to severity:

 - First-degree: A first-degree burn is the least serious.
 They involve burns that only injury the epidermis, or the outermost layer of skin.
 First-degree burns tend to result in pain and reddening of the affected areas.

-— Second-degree: A second-degree burn goes down to a deeper layer of skin, affecting both the epidermis and dermis.
-Redness, swelling, pain and blistering are common in second-degree burns.
+- Second-degree: A second-degree burn goes down to a deeper layer of skin, affecting both the epidermis and dermis.
+Redness, swelling, pain, and blistering are common in second-degree burns.

 - Third-degree: A third-degree burn goes all the way through the skin to affect deeper bodily tissues.
 These burns can cause blackened or white skin, as well as charred skin that becomes numb.

-All of the above categories of burns can result in a severe infection if they’re not treated appropriately.
-Home first aid could be enough for a first-degree burn, but patients are well-advised to visit a doctor to check up on a burn injury regardless what degree of severity it is.
+All of the above categories of burns can result in severe infection if they’re not treated appropriately.
+Home first aid could be enough for a first-degree burn, but patients are well-advised to visit a doctor to check up on a burn injury regardless of what degree of severity it is.

 Burn injuries can happen in a car accident, a work-related accident, in a home fire and in many other ways.
 If you have suffered a burn injury in California, your medical care is likely costly and you may be wondering how you’ll pay your doctor’s bills.
 This is where a personal injury lawsuit may be able to help.
 If your burn injury was the result of another party’s negligence or unlawful activity, then you may have a viable claim for damages to pursue.